Click these links for An interactive walking tour of the Mother Jones Monument/ Union Miners Cemetery in Mt. Olive

 The Union Miners Cemetery has a “spirit-thread” of labor history connected to it.
 It is in Mt.
 Olive, a small mining-town that was once the center of a rebellious group of miners who helped to secure Illinois as the solid rock for the United Mine Workers Union.
 Today thousands of visitors come each year to pay their respects to the memory to Mother Jones and the spirit that guided her and the founders of the labor movement in the United States.
 They reflect about the connections between the past and the present.
-We are working to preserve these memories by preserving the monument and site.

 The cemetery was established in 1899, when commemorations of the miners killed in the 1898 “Virden riot” became controversial in the established Virden cemetery.
 The bodies of the Virden “martyrs” were re-interred in a cemetery established as the Union Miners Cemetery by the Mt.
 Olive United Mine Workers local.
 Commemorations of these events in the following years contributed a great deal toward sustaining the sense of historic purpose that led to a generation of activism in the Illinois coal fields.
 They did this by claiming the kind of memorial space that was denied in other places, such as Haymarket, where police often disrupted commemorations.
 This built a sense of connection between past and present in the area, and made it clear that ordinary workers had changed the course of history.
 The role of the ordinary worker came into focus.
 Mt.
 Olive was one of the few places in the country where labor history was taught before the 1970s.